New Credit Cards Can Be Vulnerable to Identity Theft

 Most Canadians aren’t aware that their new credit cards and even their enhanced driver’s license or passport may be at risk of a new type of identity theft.
 Many new credit cards are now using Radio Frequency Identification (RFID) chips.
 These “smart cards” don’t need to be swiped through a card reader.
 You can just waive them in front of a smart card reader at Tim Hortons, the grocery store or gas stations and the device automatically picks up your card’s information using radio waves.

 You already have one of these smart cards if your MasterCard says “pay pass” on it, your Visa has the “payWave” icon, your American Express is labelled “expresspay” or you only have to swipe a little stub to pay for your gas.
-While this new technology has the potential to make paying for things easier and shorten line-ups at stores, it creates an easy way for savvy thieves to steal your credit card information.

 Many TV and news programs along with concerned people online have been bringing this issue forward more and more.
-Recently the Global News investigative TV show, 16:9, featured a story on how this kind of identity theft works and how you can protect yourself.
+The Global News investigative TV show, 16:9, featured a story on how this kind of identity theft works and how you can protect yourself.
 In the story, they show how a $3 smart card reader purchased online can steal people’s credit card information if the thief can get close enough to your purse or wallet.

 Thief electronically stealing woman's credit card information from her purse

-A new form of identity theft makes it possible
+A new form of identity theft makes it possible to steal your personal information without even touching your wallet.

 In the story they claim to have stalked 21 people in a mall and stole 9 people’s credit card information.
 Fortunately, the RFID chips on these new credit card smart cards give off such a weak signal that someone has to almost brush a concealed smart card reader up against your pocket or your purse to read your card.